 Walhalla, SC

-A moderate three-mile round trip hike near Walhalla with a beautiful waterfall payoff.
+This is a moderate three-mile round trip hike near Walhalla with a beautiful waterfall payoff.
 Parking is trailside on the road.
-This one is fairly popular so try to get there early in the day to get a parking spot.
+This one is fairly popular, so try to get there early to get a parking spot.

 Station Cove Falls